Hitoshirenu/HowToContribute/README.md

 ## Swift style

-Clarity and readability should be prioritized.
+Clarity and readability should be prioritized, while redundancy should be avoided.
 Remember that [verboseness does not necessarily yield clarity](http://radex.io/swift/methods/).

 Adhere to the following sets of guidelines.
 In the event of contradictory rules, the order of the guides below denotes their precedence.